Call our team today

 |Explosion and fire incidents||First aid and medical incidents|

 |Work at height|

 In order to minimise risk and comply with regulations as well as meet its social and environmental obligations, it is crucial for this industry to implement effective emergency response procedures and site evacuation plans, which are frequently tested through practical simulations.

 Emergency planning and site evacuation plans

 The control room is a key element in facilitating smooth internal operations and employees working in the control room have major responsibilities.
-They must ensure all areas of the site are working and will also play a major role in delivering emergency response and incident management.
+They must ensure all areas of the site are working and will also play a major role in delivering emergency response and managing incidents.
 They are also ideally placed to review and test these procedures, to ensure existing emergency response procedures are effective.

 The importance of testing your emergency plans

 Regular site-based exercises and testing of your site evacuation and emergency response procedures will help to determine: